EIP-5920 - PAY opcode

 Security Considerations

-Existing contracts should not rely on their balance being under their control, since it is already possible to send ether to an address without calling it, by creating a temporary contract and immediately SELFDESTRUCTing it, sending the ether to an arbitrary address.
-It is also possible to involuntarily fund an account using priority fees.
-However, this opcode does make this process cheaper and easier for already-vulnerable contracts.
+Existing contracts should not rely on their balance being under their control, since it is already possible to send ether to an address without calling it, by using the SELFDESTRUCT opcode (somewhat restricted in EIP-6780).
+It is also possible to involuntarily fund an account with priority fees sent to a block.coinbase.
+However, this opcode does make this process cheaper and easier.
+It thus does not break an invariant.

 Copyright